Chandra's insights into SN 2023ixf: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for very thoughtful comments.
 PC acknowledges support from NASA through Chandra award number DD3-24141X issued by the Chandra X-ray Center.
 RAC acknowledges support from NSF grant AST-1814910.
 K.M. acknowledges support from the Japan Society for the Promotion of Science (JSPS) KAKENHI grant JP18H05223, JP20H00174, and JP20H04737.
 The scientific results reported in this article are based on observations made by the Chandra X-ray Observatory, data obtained from the Chandra Data Archive, and software provided by the Chandra X-ray Center.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. This research has made use of NASA's Astrophysics Data System Bibliographic Services.
 This research has made use of data and/or software provided by the High Energy Astrophysics Science Archive Research Center (HEASARC), which is a service of the Astrophysics Science Division at NASA/GSFC.
-We acknowledge the use of public data from the Swift data archive.
+We acknowledge the use of public data from the Swift data archive.\\ This paper employs a list of \chandra\, datasets, obtained by the \chandra\, X-ray Observatory, contained in~\dataset[DOI: https://doi.org/10.25574/cdc.196]{https://doi.org/10.25574/cdc.196}.